tomogwen/LitGPT/README.md

 ## Installation

-To install dependencies in a conda environment and activitate it run
+To install dependencies in a conda environment and activitate it run the following.

 ```
 > conda env create -f env.yml